CyberArk Logo

 Employee Testimonials

 I spoke with a handful of current and former employees to get a real feel for working at CyberArk.
-Many people said they enjoy the mission — protecting privileged access feels important and concrete.
-A product engineer told me, “You’ll learn security fundamentals fast; every day you touch real-world problems.”
-A support analyst shared, “Teams are helpful and collaborative.
-You’re not just a number.”
-A few folks mentioned onboarding could be smoother, but most said managers try to make new hires comfortable.
-Overall, testimonials highlighted purposeful work, supportive peers, and a learning curve that is rewarding.
+Most said the mission clicks for them — protecting privileged access feels concrete, not abstract.
+A product engineer told me, "You'll learn security fundamentals fast; every day you touch real-world problems."
+A support analyst put it simply: "Teams are helpful and collaborative.
+You're not just a number."
+A few people mentioned onboarding could be smoother, but most said their managers made the effort to get them settled.
+The through-line across testimonials: purposeful work, decent colleagues, and a learning curve that's steep but worth it.

 Company Culture